FH-Potsdam/teaching-parametric-design/src/site/en/2d/05_1-variables.md

 en: https://fhpcloud.fh-potsdam.de/s/DLRECDPmbN3T7RR
 -->

-Story information in arrays can get confusing at a certain level.
+Storing information in arrays can get confusing at a certain level.
 To keep things organized we can use objects.
 Objects are very similar to arrays, but instead of a number-based index, objects use a string-based index:

 ```js
 const point = {